Sonic-LockandLoad/Sonic-LockandLoad/README.md

 You should have `git` installed.
 (You can also use [`gh-get`](https://github.com/That1M8Head/gh-get).)

 #### Downloading
-Run `git clone https://github.com/That1M8Head/Sonic-LockandLoad` or `gh-get That1M8Head Sonic-LockandLoad`.<br>
+Run `git clone https://github.com/Sonic-LockandLoad/Sonic-LockandLoad` or `gh-get Sonic-LockandLoad Sonic-LockandLoad`.<br>
 Then run the newly cloned folder with GZDoom.

 #### Updating